fmarino-ipzs/eid-it-wallet-docs/docs/en/brand-identity.rst

 .. only:: format_html

   .. figure:: ./images/svg/discovery-page-layouts.svg
-    :alt: examples of Discovery Page layouts: grid, tab, and list
+    :alt: Examples of Discovery Page layouts: grid, tab, and list
     :width: 100%

+    Examples of Discovery Page layouts: grid, tab, and list

 .. only:: format_latex

   .. figure:: ./images/pdf/discovery-page-layouts.pdf
-    :alt: examples of Discovery Page layouts: grid, tab, and list
+    :alt: Examples of Discovery Page layouts: grid, tab, and list
     :width: 100%

+    Examples of Discovery Page layouts: grid, tab, and list

 For further details on the use of the Authentication Button, please refer to the :ref:`functionalities:Authentication` section.